hajdukd/hajdukd.github.io/_posts/cleancode/2018-09-29-introducing-clean-code-in-legacy-project.md

 ## Long story short

 Most people are lazy by nature.
-Most of the time they know the correct way of solving a problem but will still take shortcuts in the end.
+Generally they know the correct way of solving a problem but will still take shortcuts in the end.
 Software industry is no different in this regard.
 Things get a little bit more complicated when such a way of thinking sticks for too long - for example in a legacy project.
 You, the person that just started working in it, you can make a difference.